Skip to content

 If your vehicle has triggered P0301, you may notice one or more of these symptoms:

-• Check engine light on or flashing
+• Check engine light on steady, or flashing during a hard misfire

-• Rough idle with a rhythmic stumble
+• Rough idle with a rhythmic stumble or shake

 • Noticeable vibration felt through the steering wheel or seat

-• Reduced power during acceleration
+• Reduced power and hesitation during acceleration

-• Increased fuel consumption
+• Increased fuel consumption from raw fuel passing through cylinder 1

-• Possible fuel smell from the exhaust
+• Fuel or rotten-egg smell from the exhaust and occasional exhaust popping

 What causes P0301?